Archery Stretches and Flexibility Exercises

 Archery stretching exercises to improve your performance and do away with archery injuries for good.

-Some countries still used archers in smaller numbers and positions even after the development of the gun.
-Kalmuck mounted archers gave Napoleon’s troops a lot of trouble as they tried to invade Russia.
-The U.S. Army used a detachment of archers in several actions in Asia during World War Two.
+Napoleon’s troops had to face archers when they tried to invade Russia.
+The U.S. Army too used a detachment of archers in several actions in Asia during World War Two.

 Archery does not require a great deal of cardiovascular conditioning, but it does require muscular endurance.
 The continuous drawing back of the bow string requires strength and endurance in the upper body.
 A strong core and lower body is essential for balance and control.
 Strong forearms will ensure proper aiming and a steady grip.